dragon7-fc/misc/algorithm/LeetCode/[Medium] 1658. Minimum Operations to Reduce X to Zero.md

 Return the **minimum number** of operations to reduce `x` to **exactly** `0` if it's possible, otherwise, return `-1`.

+__Hint1__:

+Think in reverse; instead of finding the minimum prefix + suffix, find the maximum subarray.

+__Hint2__:

+Finding the maximum subarray is standard and can be done greedily.

 **Example 1:**
 ```